Ares (ARES)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Ares’s revenue grew at an exceptional 21.9% compounded annual growth rate over the last five years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Ares grew its revenue at an excellent 21.3% compounded annual growth rate.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Ares Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Ares’s annualized revenue growth of 23.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Ares’s annualized revenue growth of 20.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
 Ares Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Ares reported magnificent year-on-year revenue growth of 97.9%, and its $1.66 billion of revenue beat Wall Street’s estimates by 49.5%.
+This quarter, Ares generated an excellent 22% year-on-year revenue growth rate, but its $1.5 billion of revenue fell short of Wall Street’s high expectations.

 As you’ve seen throughout this report, we supplement with a two-year look because a five-year view may miss recent changes in the business.
-Over this period, Ares’s fee-related earnings grew by an impressive 20.6% annually, faster than its growth in management fees.
+Over this period, Ares’s fee-related earnings grew by an exceptional 23.5% annually, faster than its growth in management fees.
 This data implies that the change in AUM-related revenue outpaced the operating expenses associated with managing that AUM.

 Ares Trailing 12-Month Fee-Related Earnings